srhazman/Group-19/README.md

 - This design is chosen for discoverability, scale, and easy interoperability.
 - Private messages remain encrypted with RSA.

-**Why?**
-Group encryption is complex; signed plaintext meets the spec goals (integrity + authentication) reliably and is easier to interoperate with other students.
-It also makes the hackathon and peer review easier.

 ## Setup & P2P Testing

 ### macOS/Linux